cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/gcp.md

 {{< /highlight >}}

-## Using Existing Resources
+### Using Existing Resources

-Many Cloudify GCP types have a property named `use_external_resource` that defaults to `false`.
-When set to `true`, the plugin applies different semantics for each of the operations executed on the relevant node's instances:

-  If `use_external_resource` is `true`, the required properties for that type (`name`, possibly `region` or `zone`) are used to look up an existing entity in the GCP project.
+All GCP Cloudify node types have the properties `use_external_resource` and `resource_id`.
+If `use_external_resource` is set to `true`, then the plugin will attempt to locate the resource specified in `resource_id` and use it.
+An older method is still supported: the required properties for that type `name`, and sometimes `region` or `zone`, are used to look up an existing resource in the GCP project.
 If the entity is discovered, its data is used to popluate the Cloudify instance's attributes (`runtime_properties`).
 If it is not found, the blueprint fails to deploy.

 This behavior is common to all resource types that support `use_external_resource`: